yiisoft/db/docs/guide/en/schema/typecasting.md

 ## Casting values retrieved from the database

 When you retrieve a value from the database, the value can be returned in a different type than you expect.
-For example, a value that is stored as a `float` in the database can be returned as a `string`.
+For example, a value that is stored as a `numeric(5,2)` in the database will be returned as a `string`.
 This is because the database driver does not convert some data types when retrieves values.

-To ensure that the value is returned in the correct type, you can use `ColumnInterface::phpTypecast()` method to cast the value to the correct type.
+To ensure that the value is returned in the correct type, you can use `ColumnInterface::phpTypecast()` method to cast the value to the correct type, in the example above, to a `float`.

 ```php
 use Yiisoft\Db\Connection\ConnectionInterface;